Alisa1989/sampleUnityGitignore/README.md

-# How to save a project to github
+# How to save a project to GitHub

 Download the ```.gitignore``` file contained in this repository and place it in your directory, which will allow you not to save useless files and therefore reduce upload and download time

 Create your own repository on GitHub

-Open Windows powershell
+Open Windows PowerShell
 Navigate inside your project directory
 type:
 -	```git init``` to start a git repository locally